williammcintosh/aws-terraform-project/README.md

 ### 1. Create IAM Root Account

+You will use this account only for navigating through the AWS console.

 1. Go to https://aws.amazon.com/
 2. Enter your credit card information as prompted.
 3. Go for the basic plan.

 ### 2. Create User Account

-Here, we are creating a more limited user account that we’re using to log in within our terraform code.
+Next, we create a more limited user account that we’re using to log in within our terraform code.

 1. Go here https://us-east-2.console.aws.amazon.com/iamv2/home
 2. Create a user under your name, give them the access key group “Application Running On an AWS Compute Service” and click “Save”

-You must save someplace on your local machine.
-These immediately because they will never be shown again!
+I recommend saving these variables someplace on your local machine.
 Use your favorite password storage software like keychain.

 ### 3. Install Terraform